ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 - extend with discussion points from private emails between Britta, Nina and IETF
 - extend with discussion points fromn IETF mailing lists - for both be very careful to provide acknowledgements!!
-- double-check and extend/refer to Florence' draft
+- double-check and extend/refer to Flo's draft

 -->